webd-iitbbs/cdc-iitbbs/README.md

 #clone the repository

-Make sure you have composer and xampp om your pc
+Make sure you have composer and xampp on your pc

 #install vendor files
 <code>composer intsall</code>